nuuuwan/news_lk3_data/README.md

 Former Health Minister Keheliya Rambukwella has been remanded until 15 February on the orders of Maligakanda Magistrate’s Court.

-The current Environment Minister was produced before the court this morning (Feb.03).
+The current Environment Minister was produced before Maligakanda Magistrate Lochani Abeywickrama this morning (Feb.03).

-The Criminal Investigation Department (CID) arrested the lawmaker on Friday (Feb.02) in connection with the procurement of substandard human intravenous immunoglobulin (IVIG).
-He had made an appearance before the CID on Friday morning, complying with a court order issued yesterday and was grilled for nearly 10 hours before being arrested.
+The Criminal Investigation Department (CID) arrested the lawmaker on Friday (Feb.02) in connection with the procurement of substandard human intravenous immunoglobulin (IVIG), when he arrived there, complying with a court order.
+He had been grilled for nearly 10 hours before being arrested.

-On 01 February, the Maligakanda Magistrate ordered the former health minister to record a statement with the CID on Friday as he had failed to do so on Wednesday.
-Further, a foreign travel ban was also imposed on him.
+The arrest came hot on the heels of pressure from civil society activists and health sector trade unionists, who called for the immediate apprehension of the lawmaker.

-Pressure has been mounting from civil society activists and health sector trade unionists, calling for the immediate apprehension of the lawmaker.
+During today’s court proceedings, Rambukwella was also listed as the 8th suspect in the ongoing case on the substandard human immunoglobulin procurement.

 ...